Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 4) History
 -------------------------------------------------------------------------------
 Open bugs:
-- [target 1.9] MISSING FEATURE (Alban): For more flexibility during export, make the Hull display PER layer (it can be a small icon next to the eye icon)
+- [target 1.9] MISSING FEATURE (Alban): For more flexibility during export, make the Hull display PER layer
-	- The visibility of the Hull + the Hull drawing info, such as color and line thickness should be set per layer
+	- it can be a small icon next to the eye icon
+	- change the save format again
 - [target 1.9] MISSING FEATURE #6 (Alban): Autosave.
 - [target 1.9] MISSING FEATURE (Alban): Add some !BLUEBRICK meta commands in LDraw format to save all the data of a BlueBrick file in LDraw.
 Then remove the warning for saving in LDRAW.
 - [target 1.9] MISSING FEATURE (Alban): Support the brick elevation by displaying it on each part if the option is checked on the layer, and save the display elevation property in the BBM file